Ah, social media: that powerful marketing tool for businesses that is so incredibly easy to screw up.

 3. You're not active enough (or at the right times)

 You created accounts for the right channels and your branding is on point; Well done!
 Now you actually have to be social, and tweeting once a month ain’t gonna cut it.

 If your last post was in 2015, I’m going to assume you went out of business.

 People believe things they can see.
 If you want them to trust your expertise and the things that you’re saying, you need to show as well as tell them how you can help.
 So why the heck aren’t you?

 Video is simply more efficient and effective.
 Research shows that our brains process video 60,000 times faster than text.
 With that in mind, it’s no wonder we can see social media engagement increases when video is included.

 If you’re worried about spending a ton of time and money on producing exceptional video content just for social media, don’t be.
 The rules that apply to your website videos don’t apply to social.

 Feel free to share iPhone videos and keep things more informal.
 You can certainly use your website videos on your social media channels, just cut them up into shorter clips that are easier to digest.

-Social media is also a great place for leveraging live video.
+Social media is also a great place for leveraging live video and short-form video.
 Conduct Q&A or “Ask Me Anything” sessions for your prospects and customers, share short how-tos, or teasers to longer explainers hosted on your site, or do a product release live.